FRC-2928/FRC-Programmer-Training/docs/Tools/git.md

 ![Create GitHub Repository](../images/FRCTools/FRCTools.014.jpeg)

-## Pushing to the Remote Repository
+## <a name="gitPush"></a>Pushing to the Remote Repository
-Before we can push our code to GitHub we need to go there and create a repository.
+Before we can push code to our GitHub account we need to login and create a repository.
+Click on the + (plus) icon at the top of the your Github home page and select "Create a Repository".

 ![Create GitHub Repository](../images/FRCTools/FRCTools.003.jpeg)